100 días para enamorarnos

-100 días para enamorarnos (English: 100 Days To Fall In Love) is an American comedy drama television series that premiered on Telemundo on 28 April 2020, with the 30 minutes of the first episode given a special pre-release online on 21 April 2020.
+100 días para enamorarnos (English: 100 Days To Fall In Love) is an American comedy drama television series that premiered on Telemundo on 28 April 2020, with 30 minutes of the first episode given a special pre-release online on 21 April 2020.
 The series is an adaptation of the Argentine telenovela created by Sebastián Ortega titled 100 días para enamorarse, which had a recent Chilean version released in 2019 on Mega with the same name.
 The series received media attention for LGBTQ characters like Alejandra Rivera who explores romantic feelings for a woman and then embraces his "gender identity."
 The second season was made available for streaming outside the United States on Netflix and Blim TV on 10 February 2021.

-The series is starring an ensemble cast headed by Ilse Salas, Mariana Treviño, Erick Elías, and David Chocarro.
+The series stars an ensemble cast headed by Ilse Salas, Mariana Treviño, Erick Elías, and David Chocarro.

 Plot

 The story revolves around two good friends, Constanza Franco (Ilse Salas), a very sophisticated and successful lawyer, in addition to mother and wife; and to Remedios Rivera (Mariana Treviño), in the shoes of Mariana Treviño, also a loving mother and wife, but who, unlike her friend, is a free spirit who cannot keep her life in order.
 Both women decide to end 20 years of marriage with their respective husbands.
 Remedios's life is complicated when she decides to separate from her current husband and her first love reappears.
 Meanwhile, Constanza agrees with her husband to take a 100-day break.
 Once the 100 days are up, they will have to decide whether to keep the marriage or not.